needle-tools/needle-engine-support/documentation/getting-started.md

 > **No cube on your website?**
   Make sure it's a child of your GltfObject root.

-> **The Skybox looks weird?**
-  This is a known issue and will be fixed soon — just press play again and the skybox should appear correctly.

 ## Deploy your project to Glitch 🎏